capactio/capact/docs/proposal/20201102-artifacts.md

 #### Suggested solution

 We have the Interface entity which defines the input and output parameters.
-To fulfil a given Interface, Implementation needs to accept the same input and returns the same output parameters.
+To fulfill a given Interface, Implementation needs to accept the same input and returns the same output parameters.

 The **required** input TypeInstances should be defined on Interface.
 By doing so, we can ensure that Implementations are exchangeable and do not introduce new requirements.